rafaelquint/clusterbot-setup-script/README.md

 ![server](https://user-images.githubusercontent.com/36835422/58724857-a7d65a80-83ab-11e9-8cc7-dccd36b74d6f.png)

+To run the script, download the file botscript.sh and

 Once the script is run, you will be asked to provide your username **(Number 1 above)**, your password **(Number 2 above)** and your server **(Number 3 above)**.
 Input these values when prompted.